lisa-lumos/designing-data-intensive-applications/09-consistency-and-consensus.md

 - Systems with multi-leader replication are generally not linearizable, because they concurrently process writes on multiple nodes and asynchronously replicate them to other nodes.
 - Leaderless replication is probably not linearizable, considering network delays and clock skew.

+Linearizability is slow — and this is true all the time, not only during a network fault.

+## Ordering Guarantees
+There are deep connections between ordering, linearizability, and consensus.

+A total order allows any two elements to be compared.
+In a linearizable system, we have a total order of operations.
+Causality defines a partial order, not a total order.

+Causal consistency is the strongest possible consistency model that does not slow down due to network delays, and remains available in the face of network failures.

+The key idea about Lamport timestamps, which makes them consistent with causality, is the following: every node and every client keeps track of `the maximum counter value it has seen so far`, and includes that maximum on every request.
+When a node receives a request or response with a maximum counter value greater than its own counter value, it immediately increases its own counter to that maximum.